Executions during the Irish Civil War: Effects

 It has been argued that the Free State Government's policy of executions helped to end the Civil War.
 After the executions in reprisal for the killing of Seán Hales, there were no further attempts to assassinate members of parliament.
 On the other hand, there had been no previous attempts to assassinate TDs either, and the burning of senators' and TDs' homes continued after the executions.
 Another continuing argument is whether Anti-Treaty leaders believed that continuing the war would mean exposing their prisoners to further executions.
 This may have been a factor in Frank Aiken calling a halt to the Anti-Treaty campaign in April 1923.

 There is no doubt that the executions and assassinations of the Civil War left a poisonous legacy of bitterness.
 The Free State's official executions of 77-81 Anti-Treaty prisoners during the Civil War was recalled by members of Fianna Fáil (the political party that emerged from the anti-Treaty side in 1926) with bitterness for a decade afterwards.
 In the Irish republican tradition, those IRA members executed in the Civil War became martyrs and were venerated in songs and poems.
 (For example, the ballad "Take It Down From The Mast", written in 1923 by James Ryan and later popularised by Dominic Behan).

 As a result of the executions in the Civil War, many Republicans would never accept the Free State as a legitimate Irish government, but rather saw it as a repressive, British-imposed government.
 This attitude was partially alleviated after 1932, when Fianna Fáil, the party that represented the bulk of the Republican constituency, entered government peacefully.
 Ironically, in 1939 De Valera himself enacted the Offences against the State Act and the Emergency Powers Act 1939, under which a further 5 Republicans were executed by hanging.

 Kevin O'Higgins, the man Republicans saw as most directly responsible for the enactment of the Public Safety Act, with its sanction of executions, himself fell victim to assassination by the IRA in 1927 - becoming one of the last victims of Civil War era violence in Ireland.
 Richard Mulcahy became a leader of Fine Gael in 1948, but never became Taoiseach because of his role in the Civil War.

 In fiction

 Author Ulick O'Connor wrote a play in 1985 titled Execution about the 1922 executions of Rory O'Connor, Liam Mellows, Joe McKelvey and Dick Barrett.

 The 2006 film The Wind That Shakes the Barley climaxes with an IRA guerrilla being executed by a firing squad commanded by his own brother, who supports the Free State.
-This was inspired by the case of Sean and Tom Hales who were both leaders, but on opposing sides of the war.
+This was inspired by the case of Seán and Tom Hales who were both leaders, but on opposing sides of the war.

 The Republican: An Irish Civil War Story by T.S.
 O'Rourke follows the Irish Civil War from a Republican perspective in Dublin and includes details of the reprisal executions carried out by the Free State.